wso2/docs-security/en/docs/trust/index.md

 * [Public Cloud Data Protection FAQ](wso2-public-cloud-data-protection-faq.md): The document outlines answers to frequently asked questions regarding WSO2 Public Cloud (Asgardeo and Choreo) Security and Data Protection.

-* [Public Cloud Sub-processor list](wso2-public-cloud-sub-processor-list.md): This list consists of processors and sub-processors used in relation to WSO2 public clouds (Asgardeo and Choreo).
+* [Public Cloud Sub-Processor List](wso2-public-cloud-sub-processor-list.md): This list consists of processors and sub-processors used in relation to WSO2 public clouds (Asgardeo and Choreo).

 * [WSO2 Sub-processor list](wso2-sub-processor-list.md): This list consists of processors and sub-processors used by WSO2 for self-hosted EULA products and subscription services.